 John Hlinko is the founder of Left Action.
 A long-time progressive/netroots activist, Hlinko was the founder of "DraftWesleyClark.com" in 2003, and co-led "DraftObama.org" in 2006-2007.
 He was named one of the top 5 PR professionals of the year by PRWeek, and one of the world's top 25, "individuals, organizations and companies that are having the greatest impact on the way the Internet is changing politics," by the World Forum on e-Democracy."

-Hlinko is also the author of the book, Share, Retweet, Repeat: Get Your Message Read and Spread, published in early 2012.
+Hlinko is also the author of the book, Share, Retweet, Repeat: Get Your Message Read and Spread, published in early 2012, and Pandemic Pickup Lines, published in 2020 (with all proceeds going to pandemic-related charities).

 Got questions?
 We've got answers...